tlswg/dtls-rrc/draft-ietf-tls-dtls-rrc.md

 {::boilerplate bcp14}

 This document assumes familiarity with the CID format and protocol defined for DTLS 1.2 {{!I-D.ietf-tls-dtls-connection-id}} and for DTLS 1.3
 {{!I-D.ietf-tls-dtls13}}.
 The presentation language used in this document is described in Section 4 of {{!RFC8446}}.

+# RRC Extension

+This specification uses the tls_flags extension defined in {{!I-D.-ietf-tls-tlsflags}}
+to allow a client and a server to negotiate support for this extension.

+The RRC flag is assigned the value (TBD1) and is used in the ClientHello (CH) and the ServerHello (SH).

 # The Return Routability Check Message